 Body Horror: The Titan's Curse in Legends of the Titan, which appears partway through the third land.
 It slowly and painfully transforms its victims into vegetation.
 While discussed and described at length, its effects are almost never shown with the exception of Prince Baldur, who takes on a One-Winged Angel form thanks to the tree's effects.

-The fourth game adds another dragon to the mix, the Fallen One, who proves to be even harder than the aforementioned three!
+The third game adds another dragon to the mix, the Elder Dragon, who, being the one who had the quests for them unlocked in the first place, proves to be even harder than the aforementioned three!

-Bonus Dungeon: Every game in the series features a sixth (or seventh, in the case of the Untold games) stratum that houses much harder enemies and a superboss.
+Bonus Dungeon: Every game in the series features a sixth (or seventh, in the case of the Untold games) stratum that houses much harder enemies and a powerful Bonus Boss.